MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/security/app-control/application-control.md

 PowerShell 7.4 now supports WDAC policies in **Audit** mode.
 In audit mode, PowerShell runs the untrusted scripts in `ConstrainedLanguage` mode but logs messages to the event log instead of throwing errors.
-The log messages describe what restrictions would apply if the policy was in **Enforce** mode.
+The log messages describe what restrictions would apply if the policy were in **Enforce** mode.

 ### Changes in PowerShell 7.3